 What is the reptilian conspiracy theory?

-In its modern form (David Icke, 1999): a race of intelligent reptilian beings from the Draco constellation, who interbred with humans and control global institutions through elite bloodlines, including through shapeshifting.
-Built on Zecharia Sitchin's 1976 Anunnaki-ET framing, which drew on 19th-century Theosophy.
+In its modern form (David Icke, 1999): a race of intelligent reptilian beings from the Draco constellation who interbred with humans and control global institutions through elite bloodlines, including via shapeshifting.
+Built on Sitchin's 1976 Anunnaki-ET framing, Blavatsky's 1888 Theosophical cosmology, and Credo Mutwa's Zulu Chitauri tradition.

 Who is David Icke?